Sir Francis William Caulfeild, 2nd Earl of Charlemont1

 2. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 177.
 Hereinafter cited as The New Extinct Peerage.

-Sir Nathaniel Clements, 2nd Earl of Leitrim1
+Nathaniel Clements, 2nd Earl of Leitrim1

 M, #41914, b.
 9 May 1768, d.
 31 December 1854

-Sir Nathaniel Clements, 2nd Earl of Leitrim was born on 9 May 1768.2 He was the son of Robert Clements, 1st Earl of Leitrim and Elizabeth Skeffington.2 He married Mary Bermingham, daughter of William Bermingham, on 24 July 1800.1 He died on 31 December 1854 at age 86.2
+Nathaniel Clements, 2nd Earl of Leitrim was born on 9 May 1768.2 He was the son of Robert Clements, 1st Earl of Leitrim and Lady Elizabeth Skeffington.2 He married Mary Bermingham, daughter of William Bermingham, on 24 July 1800.1 He died on 31 December 1854 at age 86.2

-Sir Nathaniel Clements, 2nd Earl of Leitrim succeeded to the title of 2nd Viscount Leitrim [I., 1793] on 27 July 1804.2 He succeeded to the title of 2nd Baron Leitrim, of Manor Hamilton, co.
-Leitrim [I., 1783] on 27 July 1804.2 He succeeded to the title of 2nd Earl of Leitrim [I., 1795] on 27 July 1804.2 He was invested as a Knight, Order of St. Patrick (K.P.).2 He was created 1st Baron Clements of Kilmacrenan, co.
-Donegal [U.K.] on 20 June 1831.3
+He gained the rank of Colonel of Militia.3 He was the port-searcher at Dublin.3 He was the Trustee of linen manufacture.3 He held the office of Lord Lieutenant of County Leitrim.3 He succeeded as the 2nd Baron Leitrim, of Manor Hamilton, co.
+Leitrim [I., 1783] on 27 July 1804.2 He succeeded as the 2nd Viscount Leitrim [I., 1793] on 27 July 1804.2 He succeeded as the 2nd Earl of Leitrim [I., 1795] on 27 July 1804.2 He was appointed Knight, Order of St. Patrick (K.P.)2 He held the office of Custos Rotulorum of County Leitrim.3 He held the office of Custos Rotulorum of County Donegal.3 He was created 1st Baron Clements of Kilmacrenan, co.
+Donegal [U.K.] on 20 June 1831.4

 Citations